George Caragonne: Career

 Caragonne was given an office inside Penthouse's headquarters.
 After several sections of comics had been produced for Penthouse, Guccione directed Caragonne to produce a stand-alone comics magazine for his company; the first issue of Penthouse Comix appeared in early 1994.
 With stories by Caragonne and illustrations by artists that included Adam Hughes, Garry Leach, Arthur Suydam, Milo Manara, Richard Corben, Bart Sears, and Gray Morrow, Penthouse Comix was an immediate international success, and spawned a full line that included the seven-issue Men's Adventure Comix and the three-issue Omni Comix, the latter a companion to the science magazine Omni, which was also published by Guccione.
 (A T.H.U.N.D.E.R.
 Agents story did eventually find publication in a Guccione publication, in the first issue of Omni Comix.)

 According to comics writer and columnist Mark Evanier, the success of his books with Penthouse led to excess on Caragonne's part, in particular drugs.
 He became a heavy cocaine user, and also began spending on extravagant items for himself and friends.
 He also went significantly overbudget on his magazines and on some other, non-Penthouse projects.
 His working patterns changed to the point where he was working all night in the Penthouse offices, before going home in the day, which concerned his close friends, who tried to intervene with him.
 According to Evanier, his employers also came to suspect Caragonne of financial "improprieties", and on the night of Friday, July 14, 1995, he discovered that he had been locked out of his office pending a full audit on his books.

 Death

 After Penthouse locked Caragonne out of his offices on July 14, 1995, writer Mark Evanier says a number of friends in Caragonne's circle spent the following two nights unsuccessfully pleading with him by phone to get professional treatment.
-Caragonne's movements after this are not accounted for until Thursday, July 20, when he killed himself at a hotel in Times Square.
+Caragonne's movements after this are not accounted for until Thursday, July 20, when he jumped from a 45th floor balcony in an atrium at a hotel in Times Square.
 Although no one else was killed, many of the witnesses, including some children, suffered emotional trauma and required years of treatment as a result of the event.